Trusted WordPress tutorials, when you need them most.

 Do you run a WordPress development agency?

 With WPML, you have the option to create a Translation Manager.
-This user role has access to WPML so they can manage the site’s content, without necessarily having access to the rest of the WordPress dashboard.
+This user role has access to WPML so they can manage your site’s content, without necessarily having access to the rest of your WordPress dashboard.

 WPML review